Course Content

 • States like Arunachal Pradesh, Nagaland, Manipur, Assam, Mizoram, Tripura, Meghalaya.

-• People here speak many local languages and celebrate colorful festivals.
+• People here speak many local languages and celebrate colorful festivals like Hornbill Festival and Bihu Dance.

 Big Cities of India

-• Delhi (New Delhi) – The capital city, with government buildings, museums, and parks.
+• Delhi (New Delhi) – The capital city, with wide roads, government buildings, museums, parks, and monuments like India Gate and Qutub Minar.
+Kids in Delhi go on school picnics, visit science centers, and enjoy street food.

-• Mumbai – The biggest city, full of tall buildings, beaches, traffic, and Bollywood film studios.
+• Mumbai – The biggest city, full of tall buildings, traffic, beaches, and the Bollywood film industry.
+Many children dream of becoming actors or directors one day after watching Hindi movies.

-• Kolkata – Famous for rivers, sweets, and cricket matches.
+• Kolkata – Famous for rivers, sweets, and the Eden Gardens cricket stadium where big matches are played and watched by thousands.

 In big cities, you will see:

-• Markets full of toys, clothes, and snacks.
+• Markets full of toys, clothes, snacks, and stationery.

-• Schools, colleges, parks, and cricket grounds where kids play all the time.
+• Schools, colleges, hospitals, malls, parks, and cricket grounds where kids play all the time.

 People, Languages, and Religions

-• Christianity, Sikhism, Buddhism, Jainism – Also followed in different parts.
+• Christianity, Sikhism, Buddhism, Jainism – Also followed in different parts of India.
+Kids in Sikh families visit gurdwaras, while Buddhist children learn about peace and kindness.

 Festivals in India